danawoodman/Google-SketchUp-Material-Changer/README.markdown

 The material changer will change the **material** of Components, Groups, Edges and Faces.
 It will also change the **back material** of Faces.

 The plugin works recursively through your selection.
-What this means is that if it will change the material of *every* item you select, including sub-groups/components.
+What this means is that it will change the material of *every* item you select, including sub-groups/components.
 If you select a group of multiple groups it will change the material of the parent group and all its child groups and those child group's edges/faces.

 If you do not select anything in your model, you will be prompted to select everything in the model.